danielbowden/danielbowden.github.io/travel/_posts/2015-05-15-belize-islandparadise.md

 {% include image.html img="images/travel/Belize-SailingWater.jpg" title="Sailing life" %}

 Our first day in Placencia started late with a much needed sleep in after three days sailing in the sun and then consisted of laying about in hammocks reading a book.
-The following day we caught a local bus North and then found a nice local guy to give us a lift 25 minutes into Cockscomb National Park and agreed to pick us back up later in the day.
+The following day we caught a local bus North and found a nice local guy to give us a lift 25 minutes into Cockscomb National Park and agreed to pick us back up later in the day.
 We had started out early to try and avoid some of the heat as we hiked up a very steep trail through the already hot, steamy jungle.
 Thankfully we were rewarded at the end with a waterfall and swimming hole all to ourselves.

 ##San Ignacio